mehakg867/coeai/README.md

 # CoE-AI Website

-IGDTUW has established COE in Artificial Intelligence with the support of the Department of Science and Technology, GOI So we have created a website to show all the information regarding that Department
+IGDTUW has established COE in Artificial Intelligence with the support of the Department of Science and Technology, GOI So we have created a website to show all the information regarding that Department.

 ## Installation